stevius10/HAConfig-as-PyCode/README.md

 ## Constraints

 1. The folder structure is dictated by the PyScript integration.
 Given these restrictions, it aims for a well-structured and logical approach, leveraging the benefits of varied visibility offered by PyScript.
-2. No error or warning logs occur, implying a focus on stability and extended debugging functionality over features.
+2. No error or warning logs should occur in consequence of implementation, which is implying a project's focus on stability and extended debugging functionality over features.

 ## Exemplary Functionality